 Parents’ Learning Allowance

 This fund could help with course-related costs such as books or travel if you have dependent children.
 If you’re eligible, you can get up to £1,617 a year.
 The amount you can get depends on your household income (combined with a partner and any dependents if you have them).
 If you and your partner are both eligible students, you can both apply for Parents’ Learning Allowance.

 Adult Dependants’ Grant

-Jobcentre Plus won’t count Childcare Grant or Parents’ Learning Allowance when working out any other benefits but Adult Dependants’ Grant will be taken into account.
+Jobcentre Plus won’t count Childcare Grant or Parents’ Learning Allowance when working out any other benefits but Adult Dependants’ Grant and any loans for living costs will be taken into account.
 You will usually stop being entitled to benefits on the day your course starts (not when you receive the funding award letter).
 It's your responsibility to inform the benefits agency that your circumstances have changed.

 How do I apply?

 To submit the required details for tuition fee loans, maintenance loans and any available grants, you’ll need to apply online. *

 Each year thousands of students apply late for their finance and have no way to pay for their course or accommodation; some even have to drop out.
 Apply early to make sure your student finance is ready for the start of your course.
 You don’t need a confirmed place at university or college to apply, and can always change your details later if you need to.